-Details of what we currently have on offer are published half termly by letter and updates will be added to our school app.
+Details of what we currently have on offer are communicated regularly to parents/carers.

 We are committed to making reasonable adjustments to ensure participation for all, so please contact our SENCO, Miss Gregson, if you wish to discuss specific requirements.